 Studies show digital channels gain insignificance yearly, but nearly 50% of customers want to have branch services as well.

-This means that superior customer service is about delivering the same quality of service across all channels, both online and offline.
+It means that superior customer service in banking is about delivering the same quality of service across all channels, both online and offline.

 Providing omnichannel banking customer experience is about making a similar set of services available to the customers across all the channels, both digital and offline.